Camila-Maria-Pilar/ReadmeFileCreatorCG/README.md

-# readmefile
+# ReadmeFileCreator

 ## Description

-quick and fast readme file generation from vs terminal
+Application made with node js for quick and fast readme file generation from vs code terminal.

+## User Story

+AS A developer
+I WANT to create a reademe file in a very quick and easy way from my vs terminal SO THAT I can have information of my app.

 ## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)
 - [License](#license)